 In the US, typhoid is uncommon and occurs mainly among US travelers returning from endemic regions.
-Worldwide, about 21 million cases occur each year.
+Worldwide, about 11 to 21 million cases occur each year (1 General reference Typhoid fever is a systemic disease caused by the gram-negative bacterium Salmonella enterica serotype Typhi (S. Typhi).
+Symptoms are high fever, prostration, abdominal pain, and... read more ).

 Humans are the only natural host and reservoir.
 Typhoid bacilli are shed in stool of asymptomatic carriers or in stool or urine of people with active disease.
 The infection is transmitted by ingestion of food or water contaminated with feces.
 Inadequate hygiene after defecation may spread S. Typhi to community food or water supplies.
 In endemic areas where sanitary measures are generally inadequate, S. Typhi is transmitted more frequently by water than by food.
-In developed countries, transmission is chiefly by food that has been contaminated during preparation by healthy carriers.
+In areas where sanitary measures are generally adequate, transmission is chiefly by food that has been contaminated during preparation by healthy carriers.
 Flies may spread the organism from feces to food.

 Occasional transmission by direct contact (fecal-oral route) may occur in children during play and in adults during sexual practices.
 Rarely, hospital personnel who have not taken adequate enteric precautions have acquired the disease when changing soiled bedclothes.